opensearch-project/OpenSearch/DEVELOPER_GUIDE.md

 ### Reviewing and accepting your contribution

 We deeply appreciate everyone who takes the time to make a contribution.
-We will will review all contributions as quickly as possible, but there are a few things you can do to help us with the process:
+We will review all contributions as quickly as possible, but there are a few things you can do to help us with the process:

 First and foremost, opening an issue and discussing your change before you make it is the best way to smooth the PR process.
 This will prevent a rejection because someone else is already working on the problem, or because the solution is incompatable with our architectual direction.

 Additionally:
-1) Make sure you've run `./gradlew check` before submitting.
+1) Plesae make sure you've run `./gradlew check` before submitting.
 The better tested your change is, the higher our confidence will be in it.
-2) Make sure your change includes the tests that correspond with your changes, and is formatted well.
+2) Please Make sure your change includes the tests that correspond with your changes, and is formatted well.
+3) Please make sure local tests pass, add unit tests for all the new code paths introduced by your change.
+4) Please write both unit tests and integration test for your change
-3) Smaller changes are easier to digest than large ones.
+5) Smaller changes are easier to digest than large ones.
-4) Given the limits of the team, we will reject PRs that are simple refactorings or "tidying up".
+6) Given the limits of the team, we will reject PRs that are simple refactorings or "tidying up".
 So make sure you're clear about what problem your PR is solving.

 During the PR process, expect that they'll be some back and forth.
 Please try to respond to comments in a timely fashion, and if you dont wish to continue with the PR, let us know.
 If a PR takes too many iterations for its complexity or size, we may reject it.
 Additionall, if you stop responding, we may close the PR as abandonded.
 In either case, if you feel this was done in error, please add a comment on the PR.

 If we accept the PR, we will merge your change and usually take care of backporting it to appropriate branches ourselves.